FoundationDB/fdb-kubernetes-operator/docs/manual/warnings.md

 * You cannot define a command or arguments for the `foundationdb` container.
 * The image version for the built-in containers will be set by the operator.
 If you define a custom image, the operator will add a tag to the end with the image version the operator needs.
 * You can set affinities on the Pod level, but depending on the `fault domain key` the operator will add at least one `PodAntiAffinity` to try to spread the Pods across multiple failure domains.
-* The pod will always have volumes named `data`, `dynamic-conf`, `config-map`, and `fdb-trace-logs`, which will be defined by the operator.
-You cannot define custom volumes with these names.
+* The pod will always have volumes named `data`, `dynamic-conf`, `config-map`, and `fdb-trace-logs`.
+If you do not define them yourself, the operator will provide them.
 * The `foundationdb` container will always have volume mounts with the names `data`, `dynamic-conf`, and `fdb-trace-logs`, which will be defined by the operator.
 You cannot define volume mounts with these names.
 * The `foundationdb-kubernetes-sidecar` and `foundationdb-kubernetes-init` containers will always have volume mounts with the names `config-map` and `dynamic-conf`, which will be defined by the operator.
 You cannot define volume mounts with these names.
 * The `foundationdb` container will always have environment variables with the names `FDB_CLUSTER_FILE` and `FDB_TLS_CA_FILE`.
 You can define custom values for these environment variables.
 If you do not define them, the operator will provide a value.